Summary

 ): IdentityProviderAuth

-There is no special input datatype for this query field.
-You'll need to provide the email address for the account using the email parameter.
-For the results, you can request the ID and name of the provider, but of more interest will be the authentication method, which will include a host of information (see the Return Datatype section).
+You'll need to give the email address for the account.
+For the results, you can get the identifier and name of the provider.
+Of more interest will probably be the authentication method, which will include a host of information.
+See the Returned Values section for details.

 Example